About the Authors

 Scott Singer advises companies on how to adapt to change, embrace technological advances and put the best strategies in place to create the next big thing—essentially, teaching them how to hit curveballs and knock them out of the park.

-He is a senior business development executive who creates revenue growth and long-term corporate value through his extensive industry knowledge and c-suite, board of director, private equity and VC relationships.
-Scott’s career spans more than two decades as a strategy & operations consultant and investment banker.
-He has been a partner and managing director at DDG Inc., Deloitte, BMO Capital Markets, Bear Stearns and Merrill Lynch.
+He is a senior business development and sales executive.
+Companies hire him to grow their revenue.
+Scott is a strategic thinker with strong management, financial analysis and presentation skills as well as extensive c-suite, board of director, private equity and VC relationships.
+Scott’s career spans more than two decades as an operating executive, strategy consultant and investment banker at DDG Inc., Deloitte, BMO Capital Markets, Bear Stearns and Merrill Lynch.

 At DDG, Scott helps Fortune 500 clients design, create and manage startups inside their companies to promote innovation and build sustainable growth.
 He partners with intrapreneurs who have the power to mandate change.
 With Scott’s assistance, these leaders experiment more and fail fast on a small scale to absorb the shock of change for risk-averse corporations.
 He also identifies, develops and closes strategic partnerships and M&A opportunities within these organizations to further turbocharge growth inorganically.

 Scott has worked on more than $110 billion of strategic and financial advisory engagements.
 His large cap clients include 21st Century Fox, AMC Networks, Cablevision, CBS, Charter, Comcast, Discovery, Disney, Hearst, Liberty Media, MSG, NBCUniversal, News Corp, Time Inc., Time Warner, Viacom and WPP.